itsshavar/linkvec/README.md

 To predict links one can use ```src/linkprediction.py```

-The given implementation is for only computing the accuracy.
-Rest of the metrics can be computed in the accordingly.
+The given implementation is for computing the accuracy.
+Rest of the metrics can be computed accordingly.